sigmdel/lazmqttc/README.md

 The project uses a custom component, a "virtual grid" to display subscribed topics.
 This component is so specialized that there is no point in adding it to the IDE component palette.
 Instead the component is created at run-time in the `FormCreate` methods of the main and broker edit forms.
 Consequently, it is normal to not find the component in the form designer.

 When compiling a final version, it would be advisable to heed the following advice.

+1. Modify the default password encryption key 'DEFAULT_KEY' in the 'units/pwd.pas' file.
+That way it will not be easy for any one of the vast number of users of this application to read a broker definition file and obtain the MQTT broker password.
+See [5.1.
+Security Warning](#51-security-warning) for more details.

 1. Add an application icon.
 Select `Load Icon` in `Project / Project Options` in the Lazarus IDE.
 The `lazmqttc.png` image the `images` directory can be used.
 The file `lazmqtt.lzp` is the [LazPaint](https://lazpaint.github.io/) source for the image file.